derrickbeining/fp-ts-indexed-monad/docs/modules/IxState.ts.md

 - `I` indicates the current input state
 - `O` indicates the current output state
-- `Z` indicates the next input state
+- `X` indicates the next input state
 - `Z` indicates the next output state

 When composing `IxState` where the indexes are polymorhpic, functions `ixchain` and `ixap` can be